-The.308 has exceptional accuracy and is compatible with a large number of smokeless powders for reloading.
-Which is no wonder it is one of the most popular NATO rounds, the 7.62mm x 51mm.
-The difference between the .308 Winchester and 7.62 NATO is about the same as the .223 Remington and the 5.56 NATO.
-The 7.62 has a slightly thicker case internally to allow for a higher pressure.
-The rule of thumb is you can shoot a .308 in a 7.62 gun, but don't shoot a 7.62 factory round in a .308 rifle.
+The.308 has excellent accuracy and can be reloaded with a variety of smokeless powders, which is no wonder it is one of the most popular NATO rounds, the 7.62mm x 51mm.
+The difference between the .308 Winchester and the 7.62 NATO is roughly equivalent to the difference between the .223 Remington and the 5.56 NATO.
+Internally, the 7.62 has a slightly thicker case to allow for higher pressure.
+The rule of thumb is that you can shoot a .308 in a 7.62 gun, but don't shoot a 7.62 factory round in a .308 rifle.
 Also, like most military brass, the NATO rounds normally have a crimped primer.
-For a beginner, a crimped primer appears to be a real problem to remove and to process the primer pocket, but for an experienced reloader, it is no problem at all.
+For a beginner, a crimped primer appears to be a real problem to remove and process the primer pocket, but for an experienced reloader, it is no problem at all when reloading the 308.

-Another point to remember, 'bullets' are projectile tips or bullet heads, they can't just be put into a gun and fired.
-They are one of the four required components necessary to make a 'live' cartridge (ammunition).
-So insure you are really shopping for what you expect the product to do, if you want 'ready to fire' then you are looking for 'ammo' or 'ammuntion'.
+Another point to remember, the 30 cal bullet or 308 bullets for reloading, are projectile tips or bullet heads, they can't just be put into a gun and fired.
+They are one of the four components necessary to make a 'live' cartridge (ammunition).
+So make sure you are really shopping for what you expect the product to do, if you want 'ready to fire' then you are looking for 'ammo' or 'ammuntion'.

-Common 308 projectiles weight from the low 100's up through 200 grains.
-The medium weights, 150 through 170 are favored for deer, and the lighter ones, great for varmint hunting.
+Common 308 reloading bullets weight from the low 100's up through 200 grains.
+The medium weights, 150 through 170, are favored for deer hunting, and the lighter ones, great for varmint hunting.
 Below are the items related to reloading the 308 we currently have in-stock.